brentley/ecsworkshop/content/migration/buildenvironment.md

 #### Code Review

 We are using the [AWS Cloud Development Kit (CDK)](https://aws.amazon.com/cdk/) to provision our resources for our environment, which we plan to migrate from.
-The build command is going to provision a VPC and network, a DynamoDB table, as well as an EC2 instance controlled by an Autoscaling group.
+The build command is going to provision a VPC, a DynamoDB table, as well as an EC2 instance residing within an Autoscaling group.
-The application is being controlled and managed using systemctl as a systemd unit, which is configured via a script launched in the [user data](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/user-data.html) every time an EC2 instance launches.
+The application is running as a systemd unit via systemctl, which is configured via a script stored in the [user data](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/user-data.html).
+This ensures the service is started and enabled every time a new EC2 instance launches.

 {{%expand "Let's Dive in" %}}

 The code can be reviewed in full under `./build_ec2_environment/build_ec2_environment_stack.py`.

-First, we're creating our vpc and DynamoDB table.
+First, we're creating our VPC and DynamoDB table.
-Note that the VPC construct is going to build a VPC in an opionated way taking advantage of recommended practices.
+Note that the VPC construct is going to build a VPC in an opinionated way taking advantage of recommended practices.

 ```python
 # Will create VPC, spanning two AZ's, private and public with NAT Gateways